Aachal-Sharma/aachal_sharma/README.md

 ###

-<p align="left">My name is Aachal Sharma, and I'm an M.Tech Research student in AI and Robotics at IIT Mandi.</p>
+<p align="left">My name is Aachal Sharma, and I'm a M.Tech Research student in AI and Robotics at IIT Mandi.</p>

 ###